tatomyr/purity/README.md

 Please notice that `setState`'s callback receives the current state as an argument.

 One more important thing to notice is that the `pre` tag has an `id` attribute defined.
-This allows to only update its content without re-rendering other nodes that doesn't have visual changes.
+This allows to only update its content without re-rendering other nodes that don't have visual changes.
-This helps the `button` not to loose focus on each click.
+This helps the `button` not to lose focus on each click.
 See more in the [Virtual DOM](#virtual-dom) section.

 ### Async Flow